 This is the second post in an occasional series on the Faces of Higher Education.
 These are the stories of students, faculty, and administrators within the United States Higher Education system.
+You can use the personal statement writing service if some of the university materials are not accessible for you.
 Each person will be presented through interviews, profiles, or stories.
 So often when thinking about higher education we look at statistics, trends, and institutions, but rarely do we look at the people.
 The faces and stories within higher education often highlight the issues better than any chart or data set.
 Here’s one.

 Patrick Cunningham is a 48-year-old law school student at a top-ten law school.
 After a successful career as both a journalist and freelance writer, Patrick decided to go back to school.
 During my hour-long conversation with him at Chicago O’Hare international airport last month, I learned that his decision to go back to school was to put it simply, very complicated.
 Patrick wanted a new career and always had a deep interest in the law, but he also had to decide whether taking on $200,000 of debt at his age with a family was worth it.

 “So what are you going to do after you finish, what’s the goal?”
 I asked.